Perfect Italian Ricotta Cookies with a twist of lemon! Learn how to make Lemon Ricotta Cookies with a pillowy soft texture and a citrus icing on top.

 Dip the top of each cooled ricotta cookie in to the frosting.
 Let set for about 1 hour to let the icing firm up a bit.

-Store these Lemon Ricotta Cookies in an airtight container at room temperature.
+How to store these lemon ricotta cheese cookies?
+Keep cookies in an airtight container at room temperature.
 I put a layer of wax paper between them to keep them from sticking together.

-These cookies stay good for up to 4 days.
+These lemon ricotta cheese cookies stay good for up to 4 days.
 But in my house they usually disappear long before then!
+I’m often asked if lemon ricotta cookies need to be refrigerated.
+The answer is absolutely not!

 Tips and Tricks

-• Best icing: The icing should be pour-able but not so runny it drips off the cookies.
+- Best icing: You should make the icing pourable but not so runny that it drips off the cookies.
 Use more or less milk in the icing to achieve the desired consistency.

 Recipe FAQs